 - Scrape the sides of the bowl and turn the dough out onto a clean workspace.
 Knead to form a ball and place it in a deep bowl.
 Cover the bowl with plastic wrap before putting it away to proof.

 - The next step is another one that differs from the typical process of yeast proofing.
-While most recipes call for the donuts dough to be placed in a warm environment or place to double or triple in size, you need to place this brioche donuts dough in the refrigerator.
+While most recipes call for the donuts dough to be placed in a warm environment or spot to double or triple in size, you need to place this brioche donuts dough in the refrigerator.
 Leave it in there for a minimum of 8 hours (but not more than 20 hours) to proof.
-And trust me, it will proof so beautifully in the fridge despite the cold temperature.
+It will proof well in the fridge despite the cold temperature.

 - Since long hours of proofing (for dough rise) is required with the refrigeration technique, you can mix the dough the night before.
 That way, it will have enough time to proof.
 And you get to break the process into 2 shorter steps over 2 days.